 Livestream Studio gives you the option to use three graphics overlay channels, all of which can include multiple layers of static or data-driven graphics.

-The second option is ‘Graphic Overlay Tracks.’
-This is where you select the number of GFX tabs you want available to you in the Livestream Studio interface.
+The third option is ‘Graphic Overlay Tracks.’
+This is where you select the number of GFX tabs you want available to you in the Livestream Studio interface (up to three).